 John focuses on Internet Infrastructure and Enterprise IT Services investments.
-John is currently a member of the Board of Directors of Contino, euNetworks, eX² Technology, Landways, Lemongrass, New Signature, Resilience360, SummitIG, TerraPact, Vivacity, and Wyyerd Group.
-John previously served on the boards of ICG Communications (acquired by Level 3), New Global Telecom (acquired by Comcast), Presidio (acquired by American Securities), GTS CE (acquired by Deutsche Telekom), mindSHIFT (acquired by Best Buy), FDN Communications (acquired by NuVox), Virtustream (acquired by EMC), Cologix (majority stake acquired by Stonepeak), Cloud Sherpas (acquired by Accenture) and Zayo (NYSE: ZAYO) and represented Columbia Capital’s interests in Mpower Communications (acquired by TelePacific).
+John is currently a member of the Board of Directors of Bandwidth Infrastructure Group, euNetworks, eX² Technology, Landways, Lemongrass, New Signature, Silica Fiber, SummitIG, Supply Networks, TerraPact, Vivacity, and Wyyerd Group.
+John previously served on the boards of ICG Communications (acquired by Level 3), New Global Telecom (acquired by Comcast), Presidio (acquired by American Securities), GTS CE (acquired by Deutsche Telekom), mindSHIFT (acquired by Best Buy), FDN Communications (acquired by NuVox), Virtustream (acquired by EMC), Cologix (majority stake acquired by Stonepeak), Cloud Sherpas (acquired by Accenture), Contino (acquired by Cognizant) and Zayo (NYSE: ZAYO) and represented Columbia Capital’s interests in Mpower Communications (acquired by TelePacific).
 Before joining Columbia Capital, John worked in Morgan Stanley’s Private Equity Group, where he specialized in investments in the telecommunications/data services arena.
 He also held positions with Fidelity Ventures, the private equity division of Fidelity Investments, and the Investment Banking Division of Alex.
 Brown & Sons, Incorporated.
 John received his B.A. from Princeton University and his M.B.A. from Harvard Business School.

 Sharon focuses on Internet Infrastructure and Mobility investments.
 Sharon currently serves on the Board of several internet infrastructure portfolio companies, and previously was a board observer for SummitIG (acquired by SDC Capital Partners).
-Prior to joining Columbia Capital, Sharon worked at Goldman Sachs in their Technology, Media, and Telecommunications group in New York.
+Prior to joining Columbia Capital, Sharon worked at Goldman Sachs in their Technology, Media, and Telecommunications investment banking group in New York.
 Before joining Goldman Sachs, Sharon was an analyst at UBS in their TMT group.
-Sharon received her B.S.C. from the McIntire School of Commerce at the University of Virginia, where she double majored in Finance and Accounting.
+Sharon received her B.S.C. in Finance and Accounting from the McIntire School of Commerce at the University of Virginia.